scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 The memory block contains 3 gate units namely the input, forget, and output with a self-recurrent connection neuron [HS97]_.

-- Input gate: learns what information is to be stored in the memory block.
+- **Input gate**: learns what information is to be stored in the memory block.
-- Forget gate: learns how much information to be retained or forgotten from the memory block.
+- **Forget gate**: learns how much information to be retained or forgotten from the memory block.
-- Output gate: learns when the stored information can be used.
+- **Output gate**: learns when the stored information can be used.

 Figure :ref:`lstm` illustrates the proposed architecture and summarizes the detail involved in the structure.